saltedlolly/developer.rebble.io/source/tutorials/js-watchface-tutorial/part1.md

 - Display the current time, using the width and height to determine the center point of the screen.

-^CP^ To create our minimal watchface which displays the current time, let's replace the contents of our `index.js` file with the following code:

-^LC^ To create our minimal watchface which displays the current time, let's replace the contents of `/src/rocky/index.js` with the following code:
+To create our minimal watchface which displays the current time, let's replace the contents of `/src/rocky/index.js` with the following code:

 ```js